Olivier salad

-It is popular in the post-Soviet states and around the world.
+It is popular in the post-Soviet and other Eastern Bloc states around the world.
 In different modern recipes, it is usually made with diced boiled potatoes, carrots and brined dill pickles (or cucumber), together with optional eggs, vegetable or fruit ingredients such as green peas, celeriac, onions and apples, optional meat ingredients such as diced boiled chicken, cured sausage, ham, or hot dogs, with salt, pepper and mustard sometimes added to enhance flavor, and dressed with mayonnaise.

 In Russia and other post-Soviet states, as well as in Russophone communities worldwide, the salad has become one of the main dishes on zakuski tables served during New Year's Eve (Novy God) celebrations.
 In Poland, it is commonly served at Christmas and Easter.

 Name

 In many countries, the dish is commonly referred to as Russian salad or Stolichny salad.
 In Iran, it is referred to as سالاد اولیویه and is more commonly made with eggs and chicken.
 In a few Scandinavian countries (Denmark and Norway), it is called italiensk salat (Italian salad, to acknowledge the popularity of this dish in Northern Italy—where, however, the common name is insalata russa), and in Dutch, it is called huzarensalade (hussars' salad).
 In former Yugoslav countries, it is called руска салата (Russian salad).
 Francuska salata (French salad) is a similar dish.
 In Romania, it is known as salata (de) boeuf, which means "beef salad" in French.
 In France, it is referred to as macédoine de légumes, whereas the Polish version, in which there's usually no meat, is simply known as sałatka jarzynowa, or "vegetable salad".